Master of Business Administration Online

 Find out how and when to pay your tuition

-With pay by the course tuition, the MBA online degree program is highly affordable and far less of a financial investment than many other North Carolina AACSB-accredited universities.
+Designed to be affordable and convenient, our tuition is an outstanding value and far less of a financial investment than many other North Carolina universities.
+We also offer pay-by-the-course tuition for our online programs.
 Financial aid is available for those who qualify.

 Tuition breakdown: